sotrh/learn-wgpu/docs/beginner/tutorial3-pipeline/README.md

 }
 ```

-First we declare `struct` to store the output of our vertex shader.
+First, we declare `struct` to store the output of our vertex shader.
 This consists of only one field currently which is our vertex's `clip_position`.
 The `[[builtin(position)]]` bit tells WGPU that this is the value we want to use as the vertex's [clip coordinates](https://en.wikipedia.org/wiki/Clip_coordinates).
 This is analogous to GLSL's `gl_Position` variable.

 <div class="note">